TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 > Major .
 Minor .
 Patch

- we use
+We include the rest API verion in the Minor number.

 > ModuleVersion .
-API-Major .
-API-Minor - Patch
+API-Major + API-Minor .
+Patch

+Eg.

-Eg. module version 1.3.3-rc1 would be Module version 1, release candidate 1 for the 3.3 REST API.
++ module version 0.33.64 would be Module version 0, patch 64 for the 3.3 REST API.
-Eg. Module version 5.3.5-011 would be Module version 5, patch release 11, for the 3.5 REST API.
++ Module version 5.35.2 would be Module version 5, patch 2, for the 3.5 REST API.

+#### Current Release Candidates

+If you want to manage vTMs running version 9.9 upto 10.1 then please uses 0.33.x If you want to manage all 10.1 vTMs then you please use 0.35.x

 ## Installation

     puppet module install tuxinvader-brocadevtm

+    puppet module install tuxinvader-brocadevtm -v 0.35.0

+    puppet module install tuxinvader-brocadevtm -v '>=0.35.0 <0.36.0'

 ## Class brocadevtm (init.pp)